daria68/OOP/README.md

 ## Car Exhibition

   Mandatory requirements:
-    - use of templates
+    - use of templates.
-    - use of STL
+    - use of STL.
-    - the use of variables, static functions, constants and a const function
+    - the use of variables, static functions, constants and a const function.
-    - use of RTTI concepts related to templates
+    - use of RTTI concepts related to templates.
-    - handling exceptions
+    - handling exceptions.
-    - reading the complete information of n objects, storing and displaying them
+    - reading the complete information of n objects, storing and displaying them.

   The sports car fair is organized in May, so that enthusiasts can enjoy themselves with COUPE, HOT-HATCH models (small and compact hatckback models with